2021 Tour de France Tours

-2019 will be OBT’s 19th year of offering Tour de France holidays.
+2020 will be OBT’s 20th year of offering Tour de France holidays.
 Join us for another year of amazing riding and racing!
 We welcome riders of all levels and non-riders on our Tour de France vacation packages.
 Past guests include TdF fans from Australia, Canada, Mexico, and the United States.
 You won’t find a better value for Tour de France spectator tours.
 Our Tour de France Tours ensure that everyone is included and has an experience of a lifetime!

-Our 2019 TdF Tour will be very special, with at least 5 stage viewings, access to the pros during their rest day, riding in Provence, several days in the High Alps, and a TGV to Paris to witness the last stage.
-You’ll be able to conquer legends like the Col du Galibier, Mt.
-Ventoux, Col de la Croix de Fer, Col de Madeleine, and many others.
+Our 2020 Tour de France tour will be very special, with at least 5 stage viewings, access to the pros during their rest day, several days in the High Alps & the Jura, and a TGV to Paris to witness the last stage.
+You’ll be able to conquer legends like the Col du Galibier, Alpe d’Huez, La Planche des Belles Filles, and many others.
 See the full itinerary below.

 - Included are all accommodations, which are located in prime locations for race viewing.
 All breakfasts and most dinners are included.
 In addition, all luggage transfers, road support, detailed route notes, maps and GPS courses, an OBT cycling jersey, and our special OBT hospitality are included!

 - All of our favorite hotels are 3 & 4-star located in prime locations for race viewing.
 The food is delicious and the views stunning.

 - With your registration, you receive an OBT jersey plus you will receive a Photo Tour Book after the tour using your shared pictures.